-These operating instructions provide the necessary information for proper operation of the Rad-G. There may be information provided in this manual that is not relevant for your system.
+These operating instructions provide the necessary information for proper operation of all models of the Rad-G. There may be information provided in this manual that is not relevant for your system.
 General knowledge of pulse oximetry and an understanding of the features and functions of Rad-G are prerequisites for its proper use.
 Do not operate Rad-G without completely reading and understanding these instructions.
 If you encounter any serious incident with the product, please notify the competent authority in your country and the manufacturer.

-Note: Cleared Use Only: The device and related accessories are CE Marked for noninvasive patient monitoring and may not be used for any processes, procedures, experiments, or any other use for which the device is not intended or cleared by the applicable regulatory authorities, or in any manner inconsistent with the directions for use or labeling.
+Note: Cleared Use Only: The device and related accessories are cleared by the Food and Drug Administration (FDA) and are CE Marked for noninvasive patient monitoring and may not be used for any processes, procedures, experiments, or any other use for which the device is not intended or cleared by the applicable regulatory authorities, or in any manner inconsistent with the directions for use or labeling.

-Notice: Purchase or possession of this device does not carry any expressed or implied license to use with replacement parts which would, alone or in combination with this device, fall within the scope of one of the relating patents.
+Notice: Purchase or possession of this device does not carry any express or implied license to use with replacement parts which would, alone or in combination with this device, fall within the scope of one of the relating patents.